 The ISO 31000:2018 standard provides guidelines for risk management in organizations.
 According to this standard, risk is defined as the “effect of uncertainty on objectives.”
 This definition emphasizes that risk is not just about negative events or outcomes but can also include positive opportunities.

-Effect: An effect is a deviation from the expected, which can be positive, negative, or both, and can address, create, or result in opportunities and threats.
+Effect: An effect is a deviation from the expected, something which can be positive, negative, or both, and can address, create, or result in opportunities and threats.

 Uncertainty: Uncertainty is the state of deficiency of information related to understanding or knowledge of an event, its consequences, or likelihood.

-The ISO 31000 standard encourages a comprehensive approach to risk management encompassing the entire organization and emphasizes the importance of integrating risk management into all organizational processes, including decision-making.
+ISO 31000 standard encourages a comprehensive approach to risk management encompassing the entire organization and emphasizes the importance of integrating risk management into all organizational processes, including decision-making.
 This includes identifying, assessing, managing, and communicating risk in various contexts.

 Understanding the nature and scope of it is essential for making informed decisions and taking appropriate precautions to mitigate its impact on daily life.